• Skip to primary navigation

 These mouthwatering golden fries are seasoned with basil, paprika, and garlic powder for lots of flavor.
 Pair them with a delicious dipping sauce like our spicy aioli, truffle aioli, or wasabi mayo for extra flavor!

 Homemade seasoned fries can be made year round and go with so many lunch and dinner recipes.
-Try these yummy fries with Cast Iron Skillet Burger, BBQ Baked Chicken Thighs (Baked in Oven), or as a base for Animal Style Fries (In-N-Out Copycat).
+Try these yummy fries with Cast Iron Skillet Burger, Oven Baked Chicken Thighs, or as a base for Animal Style Fries.

 Jump to: